Such a shame that I have to come all the way back here just to fix stuff.

 After recovering from his shock, he turned to his guide and muttered, "A-are you serious?
 I mean... why does this room even exist here!?"

-Church sighed and sagged his shoulders.
+Church sighed and sagged his shoulders, not at all assured by Yamada's words.
 Isn't this some sort of human rights violation...?

 "I'm not on probation or anything right?
 Can I go tour the grounds or something?
 I'm not sure I want to go in there yet..."